saeedghollami/python-samples/Phonebook/readme.md

 Project Name: Phonebook
-Version number: 0.0.6
+Version number: 0.0.7
 Paradaim: Functional, Modular
-Data Structure: Dict
+Data Structure: List, Dict
 Update:
-* Storing contacts permently using shelve module
+* Storing contacts permently using pickle module
 Description:
 * Sperate ui from code
 * Each operation has its own function
 * Create a fucntion for repeated code
-* Data Saved in a dictionary-like object which managed by shelve module.
-Vales in a shelf can be any python objects.
+* Data saved using pickle module. picklein is serializing and de-serializing python objects.
+Contacs stored in binary format.